dd32/td-gh-ex/readme.txt

 4. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==
-Aquaparallax WordPress Theme, Copyright 2017 wordpress themes Aquablog is distributed under the terms of the GNU GPL
+Copyright 2017 wordpress themes Aquaparallax is distributed under the terms of the GNU GPL

 == Changelog ==